BSI-OFIQ/OFIQ-Project/README.md

 # Preview for OFIQ

-A preview for OFIQ is available from the [https://github.com/BSI-OFIQ/OFIQ-Project/tree/develop](develop branch) of this repository.
+A preview for OFIQ is available from the [develop branch](https://github.com/BSI-OFIQ/OFIQ-Project/tree/develop) of this repository.